DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo/README.md

-This solution demonstrates how to work with DbContext directly in a console application:
+This example demonstrates how to use DbContext with EF Core Security in a simple console application:

-- Create a context to contain data and inherit it from the SecurityDbContext class.
-Add constructor which gets permissions provider as parameter
+- Create a data context and inherit it from the SecurityDbContext class.
+Add a constructor which gets the permissions provider as a parameter:

         public EFCoreDemoDbContext(IPermissionsProvider permissionsProvider) {
             PermissionsContainer.AddPermissions(permissionsProvider.GetPermissions());
         }

 - Create a context to store and access permissions.
-We use security classes such as SecurityRole and SecurityUser which contain permissions.
-Add method GetUserByCredentials to authenticate user by username and password
+Here, the SecurityRole and SecurityUser classes which contain permissions are used.
+Add the *GetUserByCredentials* method to authenticate users by username and password

         public DbSet<SecurityRole> Roles { get; set; }
         public DbSet<SecurityUser> Users { get; set; }
         public ISecurityUser GetUserByCredentials(string userName, string password) {
             return this.Users.
                 Include(p => p.UserRoleCollection).ThenInclude(p => p.Role).ThenInclude(p => p.MemberPermissions).
                 Include(p => p.UserRoleCollection).ThenInclude(p => p.Role).ThenInclude(p => p.OperationPermissions).
                 Include(p => p.UserRoleCollection).ThenInclude(p => p.Role).ThenInclude(p => p.ObjectPermissions).
                 Include(p => p.UserRoleCollection).ThenInclude(p => p.Role).ThenInclude(p => p.TypePermissions).
                 FirstOrDefault(p => p.Name == userName && p.Password == password);
         }

-- Use the PermissionProviderContext class to get PermissionProvider which contains required permissions.
-For example, we had used authentication by username and password
+- Use the *PermissionProviderContext* class to get a *PermissionProvider* containing required permissions.
+In this example, the authentication by username and password id used.

         using(PermissionProviderContext context = new PermissionProviderContext()) {
             Console.WriteLine("Username: ");